 Impact of Drones on Delivery Service Methods

-Shift in focus to order fulfilment: A faster and more affordable delivery system will increase the pressure on fulfilment warehouses to reduce the time it takes to pick, pack and ship orders.
+Shift in focus to order fulfillment: A faster and more affordable delivery system will increase the pressure on fulfillment warehouses to reduce the time it takes to pick, pack and ship orders.

 Need for enhanced security: Drone delivery means more software and, hence, more chances of breaches/attacks.
 Cybersecurity would have to be stepped up to help prevent fraud and the mistreatment of the devices.